FabricAttachedMemory/tm-dashboard/README.md

 # tm-dashboard
-A lightweight replacement for the "Face of The Machine" monitoring GUI.
+A replacement for the "Face of The Machine" monitoring GUI.

 Webpage hosted by github pages: https://fabricattachedmemory.github.io/tm-dashboard/